Albertzue/learning_notes/aws/ANS/keypoint.md

 Route 53 manages the ZSK automatically.The user only needs to manage the KSK (key-signing key).There is no need to explicitly request a ZSK.
 DNSSEC worksat the zone level.
 A DS record isadded to the parent zone, not foreach subdomain, to create the chain of trust

+To set up Route 53 health checks on the private IP addresses of EC2 instances, you need to assign a public IP address to the EC2 instance as Route 53 health checkers can onlyaccess resources with publicly routable IP addresses

 ### NAT:
       If a connection that's using a NAT gateway is idle for 350 seconds or more, the connection times out.